Emerging

 The Emerging Architect Prize (EAP), recognises an individual emerging architect or emerging architectural collaboration’s contribution to architectural practice, education, design excellence and community involvement, which advances the profession’s role within the public arena.
 Entrants need to be nominated by a member of the Australian Institute of Architects (or Institute members can self-nominate).

-ENTRIES FOR THE 2021 PRIZE ARE NOW OPEN!
+ENTRIES FOR THE 2024 EMERGING ARCHITECT PRIZE ARE CLOSED.

-The International Chapter Emerging Architect Prize is awarded biennially, in each odd year.
+The International Chapter Emerging Architect Prize is awarded biennially (2023, 2025, 2027 etc), in each odd year.
 The International Chapter prize is a separate program to the Chapter/National prize.
 The International Chapter prize recipient will not therefore be eligible to progress to the National Emerging Architect Prize program.

 The Emerging Architect Prize is awarded annually, firstly at a Chapter level, then winners automatically proceed to be considered for the National Emerging Architect Prize.
 The winner of each Chapter Emerging Architect Prize will be announced at the Chapter Architecture Awards or celebration event., with the winner of the National Emerging Architect Prize being announced at the National Architecture Awards.